-Counts 2 charges the defendant with possessing cocaine with intent to distribute it.
+Count 2 charges the defendant with possessing either marijuana with intent to distribute it.
 To sustain this charge, the government must prove these elements:

-- 1. The defendant knowingly or intentionally possessed cocaine as charged in Count 2; - 2.
-The defendant possessed this cocaine with the intent to deliver it to another person; and, - 3.
-The defendant knew that this was a controlled substance.
+1. The defendant knowingly and intentionally possessed marijuana;

+2. The defendant possessed this marijuana with the intent to deliver it to another person; and,

+3. The defendant knew that this was a controlled substance.

-If you find from your consideration of all the evidence that each of these propositions has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 2.
+If you find from your consideration of all the evidence that each of these propositions has been proved beyond a reasonable doubt for Count 2, then you should find the defendant guilty of Count 2.

-On the other hand, if you find from your consideration of all the evidence that any of these propositions has not been proved beyond a reasonable doubt, then you must find the defendant not guilty of Count 2.
+On the other hand, if you find from your consideration of all the evidence that any of these propositions has not been proved beyond a reasonable doubt for Count 2, then you must find the defendant not guilty of Count 2.